empowerID/NGINXReverseProxy/README.md

     # our module shared storage
     lua_shared_dict empowerid_proxy_config 10m;

-    # block below is optional, but may inproove performance (TODO - shopuld be tested)
+    # block below is optional, but may inproove performance (TODO - should be tested)
     init_by_lua_block {
         require "resty.core"
         collectgarbage("collect")  -- just to collect any garbage